 Part One – Background

 The goal of succession planning is simple: have ready candidates to consider when a critical position becomes vacant.
-Although development is a primary tool, the end goal is selection, not development.

 Having ready candidates makes it possible to minimize or eliminate leadership gaps that can occur when an important position is vacant for too long.
 That, in turn, can enable the organization to work effectively toward its strategic goals.